Children on Stun: Biography

-Formed in August 1991 and taking their name from a song by the band The March Violets, Children on Stun appeared to enjoy a relatively large amount of success in a short period of time.
+Formed in August 1991 and taking their name from a song by the band The March Violets.
 Treen left within a year of the band forming.
 The band's first gig took place at a club called "The Crypt" in Hastings.
-In the same year, the band also recorded their first demo, entitled "Elegance", and also made an appearance in Mick Mercer's second book on the gothic rock genre: this boosted the band's popularity and gained them publicity.
+In the same year, the band also recorded their first demo, entitled "Elegance", and also made an appearance in Mick Mercer's second book on the gothic rock genre.

 In 1992, the band supported the popular goth rock band Rosetta Stone on their UK tour.
 Later on that year, they released their second demo, "Choices".

 The band went on to release two more demos in 1993, entitled "Monochrome I" and "Monochrome II".
-They used the profits from these demos to release their first single, "Hollow", which became a club hit throughout Europe and the UK.
+They used the profits from these demos to release their first single, "Hollow".
 The band secured a record contract with Cleopatra Records in 1994 and released the album Tourniquets of Love's Desire.
 This album was well received within the UK goth scene and boosted the band's popularity.

 "Towards the end of the year, the band was approached by the label M&A and asked to produce an EP.
 This resulted in the Overland EP being released."

 In the summer of 1994 Pete Finnemore left the band.
-Neil and Simon played several shows as a two piece, with the bass guitar on a backing track, and Simon as the sole guitarist.
+Neil and Simon played several shows as a two-piece, with the bass guitar on a backing track, and Simon as the sole guitarist.
 Kyle Whipp (formerly of Soul Inside) joined the band as their new bass player and they played their first show with this new line up in 1995 at London's Camden Underworld.
-The EP Celebration Drug was released later on in the year and included the popular track "Whiskey a-go-go".
+The EP Celebration Drug was released later on in the year and included the track "Whiskey a-go-go".
 In August of the same year, the band went on a tour of Scandinavia.
 As well as this, the band released another EP titled Celibacy and Anadin which included remixes by Rosetta Stone.
 After the release of this EP, the band ended their contract with Cleopatra.